 The connection string for the instance of SQL Server from which to obtain change notifications.

 An existing SQL Server Service Broker queue to be used.
-If a null reference (Nothing in Visual Basic), the default queue is used.
+If null, the default queue is used.

 The connectionString parameter is NULL.